• Skip to primary navigation

 Jump to Recipe Video

-Chicken Congee.
 A comforting savory rice porridge with chicken, scallions and ginger that brings warmth to the soul!
-This quick and easy chicken congee is ready in 30 minutes with a simple trick to reduce the cooking time.
+A quick and easy chicken congee ready in 30 minutes with a simple trick to reduce cooking time.
+Family-friendly and nourishing!

 chicken congee